fabricedesre/servonk/readme.md

 ## Building

+First, run `./mach bootstrap-rust` to get the correct version of the Rust compiler.

 ### Option 1: using the Gonk prebuilt toolchain
 - Set the `GONK_DIR` environement variable to the location of your B2G checkout.
 - Set the `GONK_PRODUCT_NAME` environement variable to the codename of the device (eg: aries for the KK z3c build).
 - build with `./build.sh`.
 If you add parameters they will be passed to `cargo`, so for instance to only build Spidermonkey, run `./build.sh -p mozjs_sys`.

+Still to fix:
+- fonsan
+- mozjs_sys
+- angle

 ### Option 2: using the Android ndk as does Servo
 - Set the `ANDROID_NDK` environment variable to the location of your NDK.